Kayaking is a popular outdoor activity, but some people have safety concerns. You can have a fun and safe kayak adventure if you are well-prepared.

 Pay attention to your surroundings.
-As I mentioned earlier, keep an eye out for changes in water flow.
+As I mentioned, keep an eye out for changes in water flow.
 If you see an area where rapids are forming, there may be rocks, tree branches, or other obstacles.
-The water may also be shallow, in which case you can ground your boat.
+The water may also be shallow, which can ground your kayak.

-A tree that has fallen into the water may have branches that you can’t see and potentially snag your kayak or your paddle.
-I have been on lakes where there are numerous tree stumps just below the surface of the water.
-You have to be careful with things like this, so you don’t run over them and potentially damage your boat.
+A tree that has fallen into the water may have branches you can’t see and potentially snag your kayak or paddle.
+I have been on lakes with numerous tree stumps just below the water’s surface.
+You have to be careful with things like this so you don’t run over them and potentially damage your boat.

-Be alert when you are on the water, and keep your eyes open for obstacles.
+Be alert on the water, and keep your eyes open for obstacles.

 Make sure you are prepared for the weather that day.
 You will need to dress and pack accordingly.
-If there is a big storm approaching, you may want to plan your trip for another day.
+If a big storm is approaching, you may want to plan your trip for another day.
 Sometimes you can’t completely avoid changes in the weather, as storms can come up quickly.

-Just do your best and make sure it’s a good day to be kayaking, and if you can avoid bad weather, that is a good idea.
+Just do your best and make sure it’s a good day to be kayaking; if you can avoid bad weather, that is a good idea.

 Sometimes people get into trouble kayaking when they are unfamiliar with the area.
 This is understandable.
-It’s best to scout the area and have an idea of what you are getting into.
-You can also carry a GPS with you to help you along the way.
-You can read more about kayaking GPS systems here.
+It’s best to scout the area and know what you are getting into.
+You can also carry a GPS to help you along the way.

 If you are unfamiliar with the area you plan on kayaking, you may even want to make a trip to check it out first without your boat.
-There is a lake in my area that my wife and I wanted to kayak.
+My wife and I wanted to kayak a lake in my area.
 We took an afternoon drive to check it out.
-Good thing we did, because there was literally nowhere to launch our kayaks from.
+Good thing we did because there was nowhere to launch our kayaks from.
 The access points to the water were much too rocky and steep, even with a kayak cart.

-If you are kayaking on a large lake, there are going to be boats.
+If you are kayaking on a large lake, there will be boats.
 Lots of boats make for choppy water.
 I have first-hand experience with this.
-My wife and I recently found an area to take a break from kayaking and jump in the lake.
+My wife and I found an area to take a break from kayaking and jump in the lake.

-Just when we decided to get back in our boats, three large motorboats went zooming by.
+Three large motorboats sped by just when we decided to get back in our boats.
 With waves crashing all around us, we were left on the rocky shore, trying to keep our balance and keep our kayaks from getting completely full of water.
 Watch out for other boats.
 They may not see you in your kayak.

 If you are prepared and someone knows you are out on your own, there is no reason you can’t go kayaking by yourself.
-If you take the proper precautions, many outlined in this article, you should be just fine.
+If you take the proper precautions, you should be just fine.

 Kayaking is a peaceful way to enjoy nature and get away from it all, so by all means, get out whether you are alone or with someone else.